Cristóbal Magallanes: Life

 Agustin Caloca Cortés was born in San Juan Bautista del Teúl, Zacatecas, on the ranch of La Presa.
 His parents, Eduwiges and María Plutarca Cortés Caloca, were simple peasants.
-He began his clerical studies at the Guadalajara Seminary, but in 1914 this campus was closed due to the anticlericalism of the Carrancista leaders.
-He then went to the Auxiliary Seminary of Our Lady of Guadalupe in Totatiche established by Cristóbal Magallanes Jara.
+He began his priestly studies at the Guadalajara Seminary, but in 1914 this campus was closed due to the anticlericalism of the Carrancista leaders.
+He then went to the Auxiliary Seminary of Our Lady of Guadalupe in Totatiche established by the priest Cristóbal Magallanes Jara.
 In 1919 he re-entered the Guadalajara Seminary to study Theology.
 He was ordained on August 5, 1923, in the Cathedral Church of Guadalajara.